WeAreDotnet/dotnet-creator-cards/README.md

 * [ ] Alternatively, you contributed with another form on a platform like YouTube, Twitch, Udemy or Pluralsight.
 If you have some recorded talks of conferences or anywhere else, that counts too!
 So in the form of a recorded video or a book.

-## RSS or Atom Feed
+### RSS or Atom Feed

+* [ ] The content with feed.type = dotnet must be .NET related:
+* .NET itself
+* .NET libraries and projects
+* .NET languages C#, F#, Visual Basic
+* Tools needed during development (for .NET)
+* CI/CD
+* Only in combination with .NET: SPA Frontend technologies like Angular, Vue.js, React etc.
+* Cloud services related to .NET applications (AWS, Azure...)

+* [ ] the content under feed.type = personal may contain off-topic posts.
+* Project management
+* leadership
+* Other

-* [ ] Submit an Atom or RSS URL inside your creator card that belongs to your blog.
+* [ ] Submit an Atom or RSS URL inside your creator card that belongs to your blog

-* [ ] If you do not submit a RSS or Atom URL, we cannot consider your feed for the upcoming aggregation feature.
+* [ ] If you do not submit an RSS or Atom URL.
+We cannot consider your feed for the aggregation feature.

-## Content Guideline
+### Content Guideline

 * [ ] If you have a self-hosted blog, please ensure you have a valid HTTPS certificate.